windelbouwman/ppci/readme.rst

 the game to the console.

-Instead of using the command line tools(:doc:`usage`), you can also use the :doc:`api`.
+Instead of using the :doc:`usage`, you can also use the :doc:`api`.

 Links